polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/datetimepicker/README.md

 To understand the options above, please refer to the documentation for the [Bootstrap DateTimePicker](https://eonasdan.github.io/bootstrap-datetimepicker/Options/), since the DateTimePicker is actually just a wrapper around this JavaScript component.

+The arguments to the P5 DateTimePicker are slightly differently written though.
+For instance, the argument *[_max-date]* wraps the argument to the Bootstrap DateTimePicker which is called _"maxDate"_.
+Basically, we eliminate camel-casing, removing capital letters, injecting a hyphen "-" between words, and prepends a slash "_" in front of argument.

+If you have the above in mind while looking through the documentation for Eonasdan's DateTimePicker, you can easily figure out which argument in the P5 DateTimePicker, refers to which argument in Eonasdan's DateTimePicker.